 Here's the lowdown on some common composting myths.

 AND, for those seeking to reduce waste but unable to compost at home, Key City Compost is a local business that can collect materials and do the work for you!

-Yard waste is prohibited from being disposed in the Frederick County Landfill.
+Yard waste is prohibited by local ordinance from being disposed in the Frederick County Landfill.
 This pertains to both residential and commercial users and includes materials normally generated in the maintenance of gardens, yards, lawns, or landscaped areas, such as leaves, grass clippings, plants, shrubs, and prunings.
 Yard waste does not include: land clearing debris, waste pavement, soil, or any edible food products (fruits and vegetables).

 To manage yard waste, residents are encouraged to: